The Take Care Project

 Attend a Packing Party!

 Our monthly packing parties are a fun way to make a meaningful impact in just a couple of hours.
-Volunteers typically put together over 100 period care packages for local community members in need!
+Volunteers typically put together over 150 period care packages for local community members in need!
 All ages welcome.

 Packing parties are held on the first Thursday of the month from 6-8 pm.
 Join our mailing list to be notified of future events.
+RSVP for an upcoming event:

 About Period Poverty